A Broken House and Dead Bodies (part I)

 The ink was fresh.

-Then, against every screaming instinct, he turned the first page.
+Then, against every screaming instinct, I turned the first page.

 At first, the words made no sense.
 Sentences twisted, looping back into themselves, phrases repeating like a scratched record.
 Then, clarity cut through the madness like a knife: